elashrry/notion2memrise/README.md

 - [x] ~~get the database via API~~
 - [x] ~~create a pandas dataframe from the database~~
 - [x] ~~clean the dataframe~~
+- [ ] handle duplicates in the notion database
 - [ ] testing modules for the above

 ### Memrise
 Memrise does not offer an API, so I went to the old goody Selenium to control the course.
 Therefore, this solution won't scale well, but it does the job for me.
 ### TODO:
 Do I work with the levels page or the database page
+- [x] get all words from memrise.
+- [ ] handle words deleted from the notion database
+- [ ] handle words that already exist but have been modified
-- [ ] function to create a course on memrise with complex view.
+- [ ] add words to the course
--
+- [ ] testing modules for the above

 # Requirements
+- create a Notion integration in your workspace.
+Follow these [instructions](https://developers.notion.com/docs/create-a-notion-integration).
 - Python libraries are defined in `environment.yaml`.
 - You will need to define your own variable:
 `NOTION_SECRET`, `MEMRISE_EMAIL`, `MEMRISE_PASSWORD` in in the `environment.yaml` file.